 Once she finds a promising spot, she begins to dig a nest cavity using her hind feet.
 The nest is usually flask-shaped, with a narrow entrance widening into a larger chamber at the bottom.
 The depth of the nest varies but is generally around 3 to 5 inches (8 to 13 cm).
 This depth helps protect the eggs from temperature fluctuations and predators.

 Once the eggs are laid, the female carefully covers the nest with soil and leaf litter.
-She uses her hind feet to gently pack the soil around the eggs, ensuring they are well-hidden and protected.
+That's why she uses her hind feet to gently pack the soil around the eggs, ensuring they are well-hidden and protected.
 The female then abandons the nest, leaving the eggs to incubate on their own.
 This marks the end of her parental care, as box turtles do not provide any post-nesting assistance to their offspring.

 Incubation and Hatching